haijiaolu/vol/docs/post/kennedy-1963.md

 been in this city during its great moments of crisis and will come again if ever needed.

-Two thousand years ago the proudest boast was "civis Romanus sum."Today, in the world of freedom, the proudest boast is "Ich bin ein Berliner."
+Two thousand years ago the proudest boast was “civis Romanus sum.”
+Today, in the world of freedom, the proudest boast is “Ich bin ein Berliner.”

 I appreciate my interpreter translating my German!